2026 Pupping Season is Over

 Casa Beach in La Jolla is the only NOAA-recognized mainland harbor seal rookery between the U.S./Mexico Border and Ventura County, 160 miles to the north.
 It is very rare for harbor seals to choose an urbanized setting for their home.
 Nevertheless, the La Jolla Seals have been documented to exhibit extreme site fidelity to Casa Beach because of the ideal conditions that this specific beach provides them for birthing and bonding with their pups (McInnis, 2010; Linder, 2011; McInnis, 2012).

 There is no beach access allowed during harbor seal pupping season (December 15 to May 15) in order to protect the moms and pups when they are most vulnerable.
-Visitors are able to watch the pregnant seals and their newborn pups from the mid-landing behind the chain; from the sidewalk above Casa Beach; or from the sea wall (which is always open except during hazardous conditions, as determined by the City Lifeguards).
-The seasonal beach closure — for which the permit is approved through 2029— has reduced seal harassment to zero during the pupping season while dramatically reducing police callswith no citations issued at all.
-The closure has restored the calm needed for the seals to give birth and nurse their pups in a natural environment free of human harassment during this critical time.
+Visitors are able to watch the pregnant seals and their newborn pups from the mid-landing behind the chain; from the sidewalk above Casa Beach; or from the sea wall.
+The seasonal beach closure — for which the permit is approved through 2029— has reduced seal harassment to zero during the pupping season while dramatically reducing police calls with no citations issued at all.
+The closure has restored the calm needed for the seals to give birth and nurse their pups in a natural environment free of human interference during this critical time.

 These permits are an elegant compromise which balance public access to the beach with animal habitat protection, successfully maintaining this unique and special coastal resource.